Rachid-L/Rachid-L/README.md

 [My Portfolio][website]
 <br />
 <br />
+:alien:
-This space invader game is a project carried out in 4 weeks in autonomy.
+Space Invaders: This space invaders game is a project carried out in 4 weeks in autonomy.
 <br />
 This game was developed using HTML / CSS and Javascript.
 <br />